 The convenient meal options also help justify the cost of a yearly membership, especially when $1.50 buys shoppers more food than ever.
 The original hot dog/soda combo included a 12 oz. can of soda and a quarter-pound hot dog.
 Today, it comes with a 20 oz. soda, plus free refills, and a dog that’s 10 percent bigger.
 That’s because Costco replaced the Hebrew National hot dogs with their own Kirkland brand product in 2009.

 Since the cheap hot dogs are a win for the company and its shoppers, you don’t need to worry about those prices going up any time soon.
 And that’s not the only novelty reason to stop in this famous superstore.
-Check out these bizarre things you never knew you could buy at Costco.
+Before you hop in the car to go get a hotdog, check out these bizarre things you never knew you could buy at Costco.